karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 And as the Olympics evolve, it's important to consider how to level the playing field.
 Ensuring equitable access to resources for athletes in underdeveloped countries could provide a more even chance for success, regardless of a nation's size or wealth.
 <br>

 In the end, the Olympic Games are about so much more than just medals.
 They reflect the deeper forces at play in each country’s development, priorities, and investments.
+This is why true Olympic spirit lies in creating a world where every athlete, regardless of where they call home, has the opportunity to reach for gold.
 <br><br><br><br>

 #### References: